Exact Detection Thresholds and Minimax Optimality of Chatterjee's Correlation Coefficient: Proofs of Lemmas

 One can then follow \eqref{eq:vofe6}-\eqref{eq:vofe9} to get

 which, together with \eqref{eq:vofe7'} implies that

 Combining \eqref{eq:varT1*}, \eqref{eq:varT1'} and \eqref{eq:var_T1}, we have

-By a similar calculation, we have the same bound for the variance of the third and fourth terms on the r.h.s. of \eqref{eq:base2}.
+Using a similar calculation, we have the same bound for the variance of the third and fourth terms on the right-hand side of \eqref{eq:base2}.
 This finishes the proof of the second bound, and hence \cref{lem:varex} follows.